laventura/blog_fyi/content/about.md

 One word that describes me: _Curious_.
 Two more: _Lifelong learner_.
 If you know me, I'm always on a quest to do or learn something new.

-My view of AI is that _artificial intelligence is an augmentation tool for humans._ As such, I am completely fascinated by **applied AI, deep learning**.
+My view of AI is that _artificial intelligence is an augmentation tool for humans._ As such, I am completely fascinated by **applied AI, and deep learning**.
 I like and understand the theories; however, I am more enamored by _practical use cases of deep learning_.

 I keep a broad interest in applied AI, and here are a few interesting uses cases I track.